AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Experiments

-\paragraph{Impact of $\hat x$ Initialization} To examine the impact of $\hat x$ initialization on the final $\hat x$, we conduct fine-tuning experiments in the Appendix.
-A notable finding is the superior reconstruction achieved when using gray images as the initial $\hat x$.
+\textbf{Impact of image initialization:} To examine the impact of $\hat x$ initialization on final $\hat x$, visual results and evaluation metrics are presented in Fig.~\ref{fig:gray} (b) (e) and Table~\ref{lab:gray}.
+A notable finding is the superior reconstruction achieved when using gray images as the initial value of $\hat{x}$.
+Comparisons between random initialization of $\hat{x}$ ($\textbf{AFGI}$-r) and gray image initialization of $\hat{x}$ ($\textbf{AFGI}$) highlight the superior reconstruction achieved when using gray images as the initial $\hat{x}$.
+This underscores the vital role of initial $\hat{x}$ in enhancing the quality of final reconstruction.

-\paragraph{Impact of Cost Functions} Finally, we conduct fine-tuning experiments in the Appendix to examine the impact of different cost functions.
-Our experimental results indicate that the cosine similarity cost function significantly affects the quality of $\hat x$, providing a significant advantage.
+\textbf{Impact of loss functions:} We conduct fine-tuning experiments, as shown in Fig.~\ref{fig:gray}, to examine the impact of different cost functions.
+Our experimental results indicate that the cosine similarity cost function achieves the highest quality of $\hat{x}$, providing a notable advantage.
+We consider $\textbf{AFGI}$-$\ell_2$ by modifying the cost function to cosine similarity and $\ell_2$ distance.
+Visual results of reconstructed images and corresponding metrics are provided in Fig.~\ref{fig:gray} (c) and (f), and the last row of Table~\ref{lab:gray}.
+Notably, cosine similarity exhibits a stronger tendency to generate high-quality $\hat{x}$.
+All strategies based on the cosine similarity cost function show higher PSNR values and lower LPIPS values than those using the $\ell_2$ distance cost function.
+This observation deviates from the findings in GradInversion~\cite{yin2021see}.
+The discrepancy is attributed to different regularization terms.
+In our experiments, the choice of the cost function can significantly influence the quality of recovered $\hat{x}$, with cosine similarity showing a substantial advantage.

+\textbf{Time cost comparison:} Finally, we compare the time costs of DLG~\cite{zhu2019deep}, GGI~\cite{geiping2020inverting}, ROG~\cite{yue2023gradient}, and $\textbf{AFGI}$ when the batch size is 1.
+The results are shown in Fig.~\ref{fig:time}.
+Notably, $\textbf{AFGI}$ consistently outperforms GGI in terms of reconstruction quality, even with a reduction of over 85\% in total time costs.
+Although ROG and DLG have lower costs, they perform poorly and fail to extract useful information from $\hat{x}$.
+These two methods are considered ineffective in reconstructing high-resolution images in deep models. $\textbf{AFGI}$ strikes a balance between time costs and better GIA final results for $\hat{x}$.